Northern Ireland: getting the right treatment and care

 Your epilepsy will be treated by the neurologist or GP.
 NICE says that all children, young people and adults with epilepsy should also have access to an epilepsy specialist nurse, but we know this is not yet the case for everyone.
 Your GP or neurologist might arrange for you to see an epilepsy specialist nurse, if there is one in your area.

-• Support you to reach your goals, achieve independence and improve confidence Support you to become an expert in your own epilepsy
+• Supporting you to reach your goals, achieve independence and improve confidence

-• Guide you through shared decision-making
+• Guiding you through shared decision-making

 How often should I have a review of my treatment?